 Another week, another reported “cyber attack”.
-That might make you wonder what Edward Snowden is doing for a living in Russia these days.
-If you follow the story, you’ll see that hackers have stolen sensitive information from some of the larger social media networks and gained access to end user accounts.
 This time, hackers exploited vulnerable desktop computers - not necessarily the wireless devices that are brought into a healthcare facility.

 It’s not so much the threat of attack on BYOD (Bring Your Own Device) tablets or smartphones, as much as the potential for lost employee productivity.
 Social media networks continue to gain a larger share of the total time that Americans spend online, some estimates putting the number as high as 27% - that’s where BYOD in Healthcare could be a larger concern.

 In locking down both the internal user access and preventing outside or rogue devices, mobility system experts are beginning to see that the idea of having the old-school “4 Walls and a Smoke Screen” method of defense is a bit too old.
 Here are some ways the direction is being changed by “new school” thought leaders, and so by doing, are able to better support BYOD in Healthcare.

 1. Role-Based Access Control - Instead of the previously mentioned “smoke screen”, knowledgeable administrators are now providing user access based on the role of each user.
 We call it “Role-based Access Control”, but simply put - your segmented users are put into groups and different rules are written with those groups in mind.
 Therefore, an executive role might be provided unfettered access to the core, while employees in administrative roles might only need limited access.